Skip to contents

 Conversion to other effect sizes

 Two other effect sizes can be calculated for non-parametric tests.
-First, there is the concordance probability, which is also known at the c-statistic, c-index, or probability of superiority1.
+First, there is the concordance probability, which is also known as the c-statistic, c-index, or probability of superiority1.
 The c-statistic is converted from the correlation using the following formula:

 \[ c = \frac{(r_{biserial} + 1)}{2} \]